stakater/mto-docs/content/usecases/argocd.md

 ## Creating ArgoCD AppProjects for your tenant

 Bill wants each tenant to also have their own ArgoCD AppProjects.
-To make sure this happens correctly, Bill will first specify the argocd namespace in the [IntegrationConfig](/content/integration-config.md):
+To make sure this happens correctly, Bill will first specify the ArgoCD namespace in the [IntegrationConfig](/content/integration-config.md):

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1